-The amber ascertained in Poland occurs in the Tertiary (in situ accumulations) and Quaternary formations (secondary accumulations).
-The amber occurrences within the beach zone of the Baltic Sea (especially the eastern part) are the subject of collectible and “professional” gathering.
+The amber ascertained in Poland occurs in the Tertiary formations (in situ accumulations) and Quaternary formations (secondary accumulations).
+The amber occurrences within the beach zone of the Baltic Sea (especially the eastern part) are the subject of collectible and “professional” gathering (so-called amber divers).
 Aside from these occurrences, the amber deposits are also located in Pomorskie and Lubelskie Voivodeships areas.

 The in situ amber accumulations in the Tertiary sediments are connected with the northern marginal zone of the Eocene Sea.
 In the northern zone (the so-called chłapowsko-sambijska delta) the Chłapowo vicinities are of the best exploration status – the amber-bearing sediments (the so-called “blue earth”) occur on the depth between 60 m and 130 m.
 In the southern zone of the Eocene Sea (the so-called Parczew delta) in the vicinities of Parczew the Tertiary amber-bearing sediments occur shallower – on the depth to 20 m - 30 m.
 Górka Lubartowska deposit (the Parczew delta) is formed by silty-sandy deltaic sediments of Upper Eocene in age, containing amber.
 The amber-bearing layer occur below a building sands deposit of about 12 m of the average thickness.
 The third amber occurrence in the Tertiary sediments is Możdżanowo region near Ustka – the amber-bearing sediments are represented by sands and gravel of Upper Eocene in age.
 They form the glacial ice float within the Quaternary sediments.
 The amber-bearing series is characterized by the average thickness of 1.98 m and is located at the depth of about 11 m